 When we moved to California, we decided to become a one-car family.
 The area where we live is actually more bike-friendly than car-friendly!
 Mike bikes to work, and we are working on teaching our kids how to ride bikes, but one-year-old Anna is a long ways from learning how to ride a bike – she can’t even walk yet!

 I don’t write about it often on this blog, but my real-life family and friends will tell you that I adore anything that makes it easier to get out and about with babies and small children.
 The bike-to-stroller convertible wonder Taga is a piece of engineering brilliance that does exactly that!
 You see, this lovely three-wheeled bike allows to you ride around with your child in comfort – and close enough to talk to while biking – and then, when you arrive, you quickly switch it into a stroller!
-You can also add a second sit, swap the seat out for a car seat adaptor (Maxi Cosi or Graco), a double woden seat that fits two kids, or a shopping basket – check out all the accessories here.
+You can also add a second sit, swap the seat out for a car seat adaptor (Maxi Cosi or Graco), a double woden seat that fits two kids, or a shopping basket.
 Family members will tell you that I’ve been drooling over this bike for years.
 Now I finally had a way to justify buying it – and, after selling Mike’s commuter car, some funds.
 Taga was generous enough to offer a discount in exchange for this review, and that sealed the deal!

 The switch from bike to stroller is incredibly elegant – check out this video!
 I’m not quite this quick, but it is FAST, and easy!